buzzykiwi/zapier-fluxx-community/README.md

 Fields Reach Desc: Community Deprivation
 ```

-2. Multi-value Select controls (e.g. checklists, Select-Transfers, or Hierarchical Dropdowns) are output in the following ways:
+2. **Multi-value Select** controls (e.g. checklists, Select-Transfers, or Hierarchical Dropdowns) are output in the following ways:
-     * as the field name: an array of objects that contain breadcrumbs (array), reverse breadcrumbs (array), value (with path separated by slashes), and percent.
      * as the field name appended with ".add_list": in the format used by the Create/Update Fluxx Record MAV format (see [here](./MULTI_VALUE_FIELDS.md)).
 This allows you to feed the output of a single or multi item select into the Create/Update Fluxx Record, and allow it to recreate the same Model Attribute Values for a given field.
        * e.g. ```§add§New Plymouth District§Blagdon | Moturoa | Lynmouth (8)```
      * as the field name appended with ".add_list_by_id": similar to (b) except uses the MAV id.